-Scroll down to the bottom of the page, to see the downloadable PDF versions of the 2019 Brochure and Programme of the day.
+Scroll down to the bottom of the page, to see the downloadable PDF version of the Programme of the day.

 To JOIN the SGA, please CLICK HERE.

 Head of Children Young people and Families Mental Health, Scottish Government

 Maggie currently works within the Mental Health and Social Care Directorate in Scottish Government and is head of the unit tasked with improving children, young people and families' mental health.
 Maggie has a long career within education , most recently working in Education Scotland after many years as a head teacher and head of support service for C and YP with ASN.

 2021 - A year of recovery for Children and Young People's Mental Health.
 This presentation will provide an outline of the range of supports and services that have been put in place to support children and young people's mental health across Scotland.
 This will include an overview of a new Scottish Government resource for all school staff to raise their awareness and develop knowledge and skills in this area.

 Progress of the PSE Review

 A Scottish Government civil servant, with over 25 years experience working in various policy areas including Food Safety, Natural Resources, Local Government Finance, Long Term Health Conditions and Sea Fisheries.
 Stuart joined the Learning Directorate in 2016 and leads on the implementation and delivery of the PSE Review and LGBT inclusive education recommendations.

 The PSE Review was published in January 2019.
 Progress has been made with the recommendations however it was delayed as education stakeholders focussed on education recovery as a result of the COVID-19 pandemic.
 This presentation will cover how the delivery and implementation of the recommendations of the review is progressing and will be of keen interest to guidance teachers and school leaders.